Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Results

-Given estimates of academic preparedness for each student from the exam passage model, we can calculate preparedness-adjusted disparities across race groups through our \enquote{preparedness-adjusted} regression (Eq.~\ref{eq:preparedness-adjusted_regression}).
+Next, we fit our preparedness-adjusted regression (Eq. \ref{eq:preparedness-adjusted_regression}) to gauge the extent of enrollment disparities in AP math between similarly prepared students from different race groups.
 Our estimates of preparedness-adjusted disparities are presented in the left panel of Figure~\ref{fig:disparate-impact-models} (labeled ``Preparedness-adjusted'').
-Estimated coefficients from all models presented in Figure~\ref{fig:disparate-impact-models} are available in Table~\ref{tab:model-coeffs} of \ref{A:tables-figures}.
-Since our estimates of academic preparedness depend on our sample, we compute confidence intervals for preparedness-adjusted disparities via bootstrapping.\footnote{Specifically, we generate 100 bootstrapped estimates of the race coefficients in Eq.~\ref{eq:preparedness-adjusted_regression}, then add and subtract 1.96 times the estimated standard error of the bootstrapped estimates to our point estimate to obtain approximate 95\% confidence intervals.} As in Figure~\ref{fig:ap-descriptivesA}, although our focus is on Black-White enrollment disparities, we provide estimated disparities between other ethnoracial groups and White students for context.

-We find that Black and Hispanic students have, on average, roughly 25\% lower odds of enrollment in at least one AP math course compared to similarly prepared White students in the same school.
-Asian students, on the other hand, have about 50\% higher odds of AP math enrollment than similarly prepared White students in the same school.
+Since our estimates of academic preparedness depend on our sample, we compute the confidence intervals for coefficients displayed in this panel via bootstrapping.\footnote{Specifically, we generate 100 bootstrapped estimates of the race coefficients in Eq.~\ref{eq:preparedness-adjusted_regression}, then add and subtract 1.96 times the estimated standard error of the bootstrapped estimates to our point estimate to obtain approximate 95\% confidence intervals.} Estimated coefficients from all models presented in Figure~\ref{fig:disparate-impact-models} are available in Table~\ref{tab:model-coeffs} in \ref{A:tables-figures}.
+As in Figure~\ref{fig:ap-descriptivesA}, although our focus is on Black-White enrollment disparities, we provide estimated disparities between other ethnoracial groups and White students for context.
+We find that Black and Hispanic students have, on average, roughly 30\% lower odds of enrollment in at least one AP math course compared to similarly prepared White students in the same school.
+Asian students, on the other hand, have about 60\% higher odds of AP math enrollment than similarly prepared White students in the same school.
 In particular, low enrollment rates for Black students in AP math courses relative to White students are unlikely to be fully explained by preexisting differences in preparedness for those courses.

-We contrast our results with several alternative approaches: unadjusted within-school disparities and two traditional regression-based approaches similar to those in the literature; model specifications and fitted coefficients are available in Table~\ref{tab:model-coeffs}.
+We contrast our results with several alternative approaches: unadjusted within-school disparities and two traditional regression-based approaches similar to those in the literature; model specifications and fitted coefficients are available in Table~\ref{tab:model-coeffs} in \ref{A:tables-figures}.